We bet you’ll agree with us on this one:

 Now that you have decided on the topic, thesis, claims, and model for representing your arguments, it’s time to outline your future paper so that it has a clear format and you won’t miss anything while writing a draft.

-A standard argumentative essay consists of the following elements:
+A typical argumentative essay consists of these elements:

 The number of arguments and counterarguments in your essay may vary, so feel free to format your outline accordingly.

-Below is a template you can use and adjust when outlining your argumentative writings:
+A template you can use when outlining your argumentative paper

 The whole process of writing an argumentative paper consists of four parts everyone who works with texts knows: